djalbat/reaction-hooks/README.md

 }
 ```

-And by way of contrast, its own child `OpenLinkButton` grabs one of the topmost component's methods from the context and assigns it to itself.
-The method is then made use of in the `render()` method.
+By way of contrast, the descendant `OpenLinkButton` component grabs one of the topmost component's methods from the context and assigns it to itself.
+The method is then made use of in its `render()` method:

 ```
 export default class OpenLinkButton extends Component {